PandaCatPlayz/DanoBot/README.md

 Bot to scrape images of Paul Dano and upload them to discord on the .dano command

 ## Commands
-.help - Sends help message \n
+.help - Sends help message

 .dano - Sends a dano image